 The boat was tempered and inflated to the max with my patented IAT (inflation assist tube; right).
 With the yellow hose you’re able to do a much better puff than just with your mouth on the Boston valve.
 I paddled my way round to the glowworm gorge inlet where families where feeding the ducks and enjoying Waitangi Day picnics.
 But the gorge stream was barely deep enough to float a duck and my quick foot-recce didn’t go far enough.
 If there was a paddleable pool up there, it was probably tiny.
 So I settled for cruising about the lake a bit and force-feeding more air where it wouldn’t go.
 I didn’t recall any hull creases when I tried the S1 last summer.
 And I’m sure the seat was suspended off the floor which spreads the load better, rather than pressing on the floor.
 Anyway, no leaks on this boat.

 From the park it was a 6km walk back along the main road to rejoin the river at the newer Ruahihi power station.
 Between the park and Ruahihi I presume the lake’s output gets diverted through pipelines, baring occasional releases for the white water brigade.
-Having appraised the range of Newzealandish roadside detritus, just by the station I slithered down a steep bank thick with flowers and grass (left) and reinflated.
+Having appraised the range of Newzealandish roadside detritus, just by the station I slithered down a steep bank thick with red flowers (left) and reinflated.

 It would be nice to report the Wairoa was a magical paddle.
 Giant, palm-like fern trees certainly give NZ’s lush, English-looking countryside an other-worldly, Jurassic quality.
-It’s no coincidence that just down the road they’ve renamed a town Hobbiton (right) in honour of the movie filmed there.
+It’s no coincidence that just down the road they’ve renamed a town Hobbiton (below) in honour of the movie filmed there.

 The Wairoa might make a nice afternoon’s flatwater canoeing, but I do miss a bit of easy Massifian eau vivant.
 Youtube vids suggested the Whanganui has some rapids fit to tip beginners’ canoe, but here all I got was the cooling breeze which developed into an annoying headwind.
 I put my head down and dug away, on the way passing a clifftop tree (left) which surely must be one good deluge away from crashing down into the river.